rodrigoSantamaria/nucleosee/readme.md

 For further help please check http://cpg3.der.usal.es/nucleosee/help.pdf

 ## Install
 If you want to install your own Nucleosee server, it is available as an Nginx Docker container at efialto/nucleosee in the Docker repository.
+This is a stable version ready to run, which may not correspond to the latest code in the GitHub repository, if you want to build a fully updated container you have the components -Dockerfile, etc.- in this repository.

 You basically need to perform 3 steps:
 ### 1) Install Docker
 Visit https://docs.docker.com/install/ to install Docker on your machine.